First-Time Domestic Violence Charge in CA

 Arrest and Booking Process After a Domestic Violence Call

 When police respond to a domestic violence call, their first priority is separating the parties involved and investigating what happened.
-If they have probable cause to believe abuse occurred, they will make an arrest, often on the spot.
+If they have probable cause to believe abuse occurred, they can make an arrest, often on the spot.

 For first-time domestic violence offenses that did not cause serious injury, you may be eligible for release in a few ways: